buswellj/openkaos/README.md

  /sdk/tools/ | Contains useful tools
- bld-cpio.sh | Script that is used to regenerate the entire example cpio regen-initramfs | If you make changes to the initramfs this will regenerate the cpio linode-config | This is an example Linode / Xen Guest Kernel Configuration
+ bld-cpio.sh | Script that is used to regenerate the entire example cpio regen-initramfs | If you make changes to the initramfs this will regenerate the cpio config-linode | This is the latest example Linode kernel config kvm-xen-linode | This is a Linode example kernel config that supports both Xen and KVM xen-linode | This is the original Linode example for Xen only

-You can use the linode-config as the base .config file for the kernel or you can build your own.
-We recommend starting with the linode-config and making changes.
+You can use the config-linode or any of the *-linode configs as the base .config file for the kernel or you can build your own.
+We recommend starting with the config-linode and making changes.
 Additional examples for other cloud services and platforms will be added in the near future.

 ```
  root:/# cd /sdk/kernel/linux
- root:/sdk/kernel/linux# cp ../linode-config .config
+ root:/sdk/kernel/linux# cp ../config-linode .config
  root:/sdk/kernel/linux# make oldconfig
  root:/sdk/kernel/linux# TERM=linux make menuconfig
  root:/sdk/kernel/linux# make